 Regulated Data Chart

-Before using any Cornell service to send, store or share institutional information, review Guidelines for Using Campus IT Services with Regulated Data.
+Before using any Cornell service to send, store, or share institutional information, review Regulated Data: Guidelines for Campus IT Software and Services.

 - FERPA Education Records